mattermost/docs/source/playbooks/reusing-and-sharing-playbooks.rst

 .. note::

-   Channel export is only available on Mattermost Enterprise.
+   Channel export is only available to Mattermost Enterprise customers.
 For more information, visit `https://mattermost.com/pricing <https://mattermost.com/pricing>`_.